AU-DATALAB/AU-DATALAB/User_Guide_for_Employees_and_Collaborators.md

 This document includes both a step-by-step guideline on how to upload your codes to this organisation, how to become a contributor, and what are the best practices to keep in mind.

+To have access to creating repositories and uploading your code on AU-DATALAB's organisation, you will need to have made a Github account, and asked someone from the organisation to **invite you** to join the organisation.
+When you are no longer working for DATALAB, your access rights will be removed and you will lose access to any private repositories on AU-DATALAB.

 ## 1. Uploading your code
 You've done or are currently working on a paper that requires programming, and you want to make the codes public on GitHub for DATALAB.
 These guidelines begin with the assumption that you have a folder on your work machine that includes (at least the initial) codes for your project.